puppetlabs/iac/_posts/status_update_2020_07_10.md

 ## Happy 90 days at Puppet

 A great achievement made by [Adrian](https://github.com/adrianiurca).
-For his hard work made in these 3 months, he was rewarded to write this blog post.
+For the great progress he made in this time, as a reward, he got to write this week's status update.

 ## Wrap-up